kkipngenokoech/100_days_of_code/DJANGO/news/articles/articles.md

 URL-PATTERNS
     now we need to configure urls with the views path('',ArticleListView.as_view(),name='article_list) - '' means it will be displayed when 'article/' page is requested; as_view() is the main entrance-point in the request-response cycle in case of generic views. it connects our [urls](./urls.py) to our [views](./views.py); name is an optional parameter but very important one, it acts as a place holder or primary key for that matter so that if we need to reference this path we just {% url 'article_list' %}
+#### views
+we are going to use generic views. - listView
+    generic views : these are blueprints for common functions that are undertaken in our day to day interactions with websites and applications: from listing items, registering users to resetting password and any other mundane tasks we normally do. for this particular app we are going to import the ListView since we need to list the articles from django.views.generic import ListView models
+    since we are going to import articles from the database we need to import the model from .models import Article - model imported